Fanis-Nitsos/MsC-Data-Science/README.md

 # MsC-Data-Science

-Assignments and Homework from the MsC in Data Science
+Assignments and Homework from the Master of Science in Data Science from Athens University of Economics and Business (2023-2025)